Thetta/GitBook_ICO-Approaches/README.md

 Here at [Thetta.io](https://web.thetta.io) our goal is to protect all parties: investors, core team, community and our clients.
 We spent many days discussing and analyzing what options we have.
 So we came up with a list of different ICO options, approaches and models.

-**Disclaimer: Please notice that the goal of these document is not to provide an orthogonal classification of different ICO options.
+**Disclaimer: Please notice that the goal of this document is not to provide an orthogonal classification of different ICO options.
 Some/many properties of these approaches can be combined together.
-This document \(at least, in its current state\) should be considered as an unsorted list of different ICO approaches. **
+This document \(at least, in its current state\) should be considered as an unsorted list of different ICO approaches and options. **

 ### Your help is Greatly Appreciated and Welcome!